hbowie/softdevbigideas/ideas/Initiation.md

 Body:

-These ideas are of particular importance when initiating a new software development effort.
+Things to think about when initiating a new software development effort.